devclahore/hackathon-tips/README.md

 ## Have the right mindset

 The idea of building something over night is both exciting and intimidating.
-One might attend a hacakthon for a number of different reasons.
+One might attend a hackathon for a number of different reasons.
 In my opinion, hackathons can be a great opportunity to:

 - Learn new technology and add it to your skillset.
 - Meet new people.
 Hackathons are usually a team-based activity and you get to engage a lot with other people.